 Question 6: How Do You Manage Accounts?

-This question allows you to identify how well they handle account management.
+This question allows you to identify how well the Amazon digital agency can handle account management.
 It’s important to know how your account will be managed alongside their other clients.

 Some of our clients have experienced account management issues with previous agencies.
 Here are some of the questions they should have asked: